Reedfish: Ecology

-Conservation
+Relation to humans

 In coastal central Africa, the species is threatened by habitat loss driven by the development of oil palm plantations.
 Populations in western Africa are impacted by degradation and loss of habitat from wetland drainage for agricultural and urban developments.
 The reedfish is currently classified as Near Threatened by the IUCN.
 It is regarded as a good food fish and commonly caught in the local subsistence fishery.
 It is also regularly caught for the international aquarium fish trade.
 Overall, catch levels do not appear to represent a major threat to the species at present, but do need monitoring.

 In the aquarium

 Reedfish are sometimes displayed in aquaria.
-All aquarium fish are wild-caught; they have not yet been successfully bred in captivity.
-Spawning and hatching in captivity has been observed, but no hatchlings have been reported to survive to adulthood.
+Spawning and hatching in captivity has been observed in the 1990s, but none of those hatchlings have been reported to survive to adulthood.

 They are inquisitive, peaceful, and have some "personality".
 Although nocturnal, reedfish will sometimes come out during the day.
 Since they have a peaceful nature, other fish may "bully" a reedfish, despite its large size, especially in competition for food or space.
 Some reedfish also have an inclination to stay close to the water surface, where they will be safe from other fish and will even allow most of their bodies to leave the water at times.

 They can be difficult to keep; they will jump and enter pumps to escape tanks and frequently die as a result, and they can be sensitive to pH swings and nitrogen chemistry.
 They will often consume other smaller fish when given the opportunity.
 Often small feeder goldfish and minnows are eaten in place of bloodworms or nightcrawlers, and other commercially available live fish food.